aritraroy/UltimateAndroidReference/README.md

 ## Libraries
 These are some of the best and the most popular libraries and utilities to boost up your Android development.
-This list is divided into a few essential categories and only includes libraries which have been battle tested by a lot of developers.
+This list is divided into several essential categories and only includes resources which have been battle-tested by a variety of developers over a long time.

 ### Animations